 - Handling user input, processing form data, creating an all-in-one form

-- HTML and CSS coding experience are required.
+- HTML and CSS basics

 - Save Your Seat

 Help us confirm course scheduling.
 Enroll at least seven days before your course starts.